Best health insurance options for college students

 You can customize coverage around the school calendar.
 Since this is low-cost health insurance for your academic calendar, you aren’t forced to purchase coverage for an entire 12-month calendar year.
 Many students select an August or September start date and terminate their coverage at the end of May - especially if they have other coverage options available to them at the end of the school year.

 No worries about seeing a doctor in a specific PPO network.
-Most short-term medical insurance plans are all-access, meaning, there is no specific PPO network you have to adhere to.
+Most short term medical insurance plans are all-access, meaning, there is no specific PPO network you have to adhere to.
 While some short term plans will cover more of your bill for certain provider networks, you have the option of choosing your provider.

-When does short-term health insurance make sense?
+When does short term medical insurance make sense?